Pastoral: Post-pastoral, urban pastoral and other variants

-to the sense of "reaching beyond" the contraints of the pastoral genre, but while continuing the core conceptual elements that have defined the pastoral tradition.
+to the sense of "reaching beyond" the contraints of the pastoral genre, while continuing the core conceptual elements that have defined the pastoral tradition.
 Gifford states that the post-pastoral is "best used to describe works that successfully suggest a collapse of the human/nature divide whilst being aware of the problematics involved", noting that it is "more about connection than the disconnections essential to the pastoral".
 He gives examples of post-pastoral works, including Cormac McCarthy's The Road (2006), Margaret Atwood's The Year of the Flood (2009) and Maggie Gee's The Ice People (1999), and he points out that these works "raise questions of ethics, sustenance and sustainability that might exemplify [Leo] Marx's vision of the pastoral needing to find new forms in the face of new conditions".

 Gifford states that British eco-critics such as Greg Garrard have used the "post-pastoral" concept, as well as two other variants: "gay pastoral", the seemingly contradictory "urban pastoral" and "radical pastoral".
 Gifford lists further examples of pastoral variants, which he calls "prefix-pastoral[s]": "postmodern pastoral,...hard pastoral, soft pastoral, Buell's revolutionary lesbian feminist pastoral, black pastoral, ghetto pastoral, frontier pastoral, militarized pastoral, domestic pastoral and, most recently, a specifically 'Irish pastoral'".

 In 2014, The Cambridge Companion to the City in Literature had a chapter on the urban pastoral subgenre.